PaycheckCalculatorOnline logo

 - Employer must keep time records

-Some employers misclassify non-exempt workers as exempt to avoid overtime pay obligations.
-If you are salaried, perform non-management duties, and regularly work 50+ hour weeks, you may be entitled to overtime despite your salaried status.
-The DOL has pursued numerous enforcement actions on misclassification — consult an employment attorney if you believe you're misclassified.
+Some employers misclassify non-exempt workers as exempt specifically to avoid overtime obligations.
+If you are salaried, primarily perform non-management duties, and regularly work 50+ hours per week without overtime pay, you may be entitled to overtime pay despite the salaried status.
+The Department of Labor has pursued numerous enforcement actions on misclassification — if you suspect it, consulting an employment attorney is worth the time.

 After-Tax Comparison: $75,000 Salary vs. $36/hour